The Shak: Production

 The series was filmed, for the main part, at a studio resembling a large shed or shack, hence the name "Shak", it decorated with all manner of objects.
 The characters arrived via a prop of a wave, and exited through a door on the other side of the shack.
 They were known as 'Shaksters', as were the viewers.
 Other filming was done at various attractions and locations on the Gold Coast where the Shak was set, with Dreamworld being a regular filming spot.

 In 2006, the filming was done at Sea World but in early 2007, filming was moved to the WhiteWater World theme park.
 This was explained via an explosion made by Curio, which resulted in the Shaksters moving. and the opening titles were fully animated however in 2007 it was changed to a mix of live action and animation.

+The show was revamped in 2009 for its eighth series, which had Curio, Nitro and Picasso living in a share house.
+Picasso later left the show; a search for a Shakster competition was launched in which they cast Libby Campbell as Willow.
+On 13 January 2010, the Nine Network cancelled the show, claiming that it was an "economic decision".